Code-with-jaycee/Code-with-jaycee/README.md

 <br>
 <br>

 Josphat Rono
 Software Engineer | Machine Learning Enthusiast | Data Scientist | Founder of Galaxyxpersoftwares.com
 Based in Kenya

 I'm passionate about Python, R, and SQL programming languages, with aspirations to become a machine learning engineer and data scientist.
-I strongly believe that data is the new oil and aims to extract valuable insights to help improve the world.
+Data is the new oil and aims to extract valuable insights to help improve the world.
 As the founder of Galaxyxpersoftwares.com, I am committed to creating innovative solutions and contributing valuable insights to the communities I belong to.
 I'm excited to continue learning and expanding my skills in these fields. :)